meeksoft/Talon-Planner/README.md

 This _needs_ to be worked on, seriously.
 Load speed, caching, number of requests, build speed, etc.
-Should we use a database.
+Should we use a database?

 July 27,2023 big issues: